munificent/game-programming-patterns/book/observer.markdown

 Whole tribes of the programmer clan -- including many game developers -- have moved onto garbage collected languages, and dynamic allocation isn't the boogie man that it used to be.
-But for performance critical software like games, memory allocation still matters, even in managed languages. <span name="fragment">Dynamic</span> allocation takes time, as does reclaiming memory, even if it happens automatically.
+But for performance-critical software like games, memory allocation still matters, even in managed languages. <span name="fragment">Dynamic</span> allocation takes time, as does reclaiming memory, even if it happens automatically.